48 Hours in Jenner on the California Coast

 Brunch at Café Aquatica

-If you’re seeking some fun out of the water, take a short drive south on Highway 1 to Goat Rock Beach, which offers views of immense sea stacks (tall, rocky columns that rise out of the ocean), white-capped waves, sand dunes, and the massive, flat-topped rock that gives the beach its name.
-The spot is popular for birdwatching and hiking, and features several trails, including Kortum Trail, a 4.6-mile loop that connects Blind Beach, Shell Beach, and Wright’s Beach.
-Or, if you’re feeling more adventurous, the 6.2-mile Pomo Canyon Trail follows the historical trading route of the Pomo and Miwok peoples and leads hikers into a redwood forest with a waterfall.
+Goat Rock Beach is popular for birdwatching and hiking, as it features several trails.
+The Kortum Trail is a 4.6-mile loop that connects Blind Beach, Shell Beach, and Wright’s Beach.
+If you’re feeling more adventurous, the 6.2-mile Pomo Canyon Trail follows the historical trading route of the Pomo and Miwok peoples and leads hikers into a redwood forest with a waterfall.

 Wine Tasting in Downtown Jenner

-Before dinner, browse for locally crafted souvenirs at Jenner Sea Gifts and Wines, a small shop offering jewelry, clothing, chimes, seashells, and local wines.
-Then, visit Tasting by the Sea, a wine bar in the back of the gift shop.
-Here you can enjoy a wine tasting, or order wines by the glass or bottle, while enjoying gorgeous views of the Russian River.
+Visit Tasting by the Sea, a wine bar connected to the gift shop.
+Here, you can enjoy a wine tasting or order wines by the glass or bottle while enjoying gorgeous views of the Russian River.
 Evenings are particularly lovely on the bar’s large outdoor deck, which includes a cozy fire pit.

 Dinner at River’s End Restaurant

-Perched on a bluff just up the hill from the Jenner Visitors Center, overlooking both the Russian River and Pacific Ocean, the cozy River’s End Restaurant serves delicious dinners and fine wine set to the backdrop of spectacular sunsets.
-Chef Martin Recoder offers unique and eclectic seasonal menus that showcase local Sonoma County meat and produce, like Dungeness crabs.
+River’s End Restaurant serves delicious dinners and fine wine set to the backdrop of spectacular sunsets.
+Chef Martin Recoder offers unique and eclectic seasonal menus that showcase local Sonoma County meat and produce, like Dungeness crab.

 Day 2